shakibamoshiri/illustrated_Perl_one-liners/README.md

 #WARNING :warning:
 The two below **handy-code** are JUST for fun and show how to use one-liners in use.
-Of course everything that you dump, STILL, belongs to the two dictionary.
+Of course everything that you dump, STILL, belongs to the two dictionaries.

 # handy-quick-hack with one-liners
 ### dumps definitions, examples, and sounds file , from Oxford Dictionary Online
+### Still, I am think about put it in a video file or a picture!
+I do not know!

 # handy-quick-hack with one-liners
 ### dumps definitions, examples, and sounds file, from Longman Dictionary Online
+### Still, I am think about put it in a video file or a picture!
+I do not know!